Dirty data is costing you: How to solve common data preparation issues

 3. Changing requirements

-When businesses evolve, data administrators and engineers need to make changes to the data—changing its granularity, deprecating fields if they’re not being used, or introducing new fields as needed.
-These changes are not always widely communicated across a business, and analysts may not even know about these changes until they bring the data into a self-service BI or data prep tool.
+When businesses evolve, data administrators and engineers need to make changes to the data—changing its granularity, deprecating fields, or introducing new fields as needed.
+Often analysts don't know about these changes until they bring the data into a self-service BI or data prep tool.

 Issue: Data preparation requires deep knowledge of organizational data